Helping Children Deal with Divorce

-- My spouse/partner and I fight all the time.
-It seems like divorce would be only a good thing for my children as well as us parents.
+- We fight all the time.
+It seems like divorce would be only a good thing for my children as well as for us parents.

-- Can I do anything to help protect my children from any negative effects of my divorce?
+- What can I do to protect my children from any negative effects of my divorce?

 - How can we keep our children out of the middle of our divorce?

 - Should we talk about the divorce with or around the children?

 You are a parent thinking about ending your marriage or domestic partnership

 You and your partner are thinking about making your relationship permanent and/or having children

 You are interested in improving your parenting skills